Skip to content

 Mold in Fairfield's Historic Colonials

-Southport, Greenfield Hill, and the downtown historic district have one of the deepest stocks of 18th and 19th-century colonials in lower Fairfield County.
-These properties often have fieldstone basements that wick moisture year-round, original plaster walls that hide growth behind them, and original subfloors where mold spreads unseen.
+The Southport Historic District, Greenfield Hill, and the Old Post Road corridor near the historic Town Green hold some of the deepest stocks of Federal and Greek Revival homes in lower Fairfield County.
+Many of these properties sit on stone foundations with no sump-pump provisions, where groundwater seepage feeds growth behind original plaster walls and wide-plank subfloors.
+Greenfield Hill's pre-Revolutionary farmhouses, often on private wells and septic outside town water service, add fieldstone and brick foundations that wick moisture year-round.
 We use thermal imaging and moisture meters to find hidden colonies, then contain and remove them without damaging period millwork, plaster, or original hardwood.

 Sound-Shore Humidity and Coastal Properties

-Properties along Pine Creek, Fairfield Beach, and Southport Harbor face higher year-round humidity from Long Island Sound exposure.
-Combined with crawlspaces, finished lower levels, and HVAC systems that were not specified for marine conditions, the result is ideal for hidden mold in finished basements, behind built-ins, and inside wall cavities.
+Properties along Pine Creek, Fairfield Beach Road, Sasco Hill, and Southport Harbor face higher year-round humidity from Long Island Sound exposure.
+Many of the Fairfield Beach cottages were originally seasonal structures later winterized, leaving crawlspace or pier foundations with poor vapor barriers and finished lower levels prone to trapped moisture.
+The Pine Creek tidal area carries the town's highest flood-vulnerability ratings, particularly south of the Metro-North rail line, so coastal homes there see repeated exposure that feeds hidden mold behind built-ins and inside wall cavities.
 We scope these losses with thermal imaging and moisture meters before any demo to make sure the remediation captures the full footprint.

 After a Water Loss: Mold Prevention Window

 Mold can begin colonizing wet materials in as little as 24 to 48 hours.
-If your property has had a burst pipe, sump pump failure, appliance leak, or Sound-shore storm flooding, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
+Fairfield's most chronic flooding problem is the Rooster River, which overflowed its banks in 2006, 2007, and 2018, while the Ash Creek watershed and the Pine Creek coastal zone carry the town's highest flood-vulnerability ratings.
+Older frame homes in Tunxis Hill and Holland Hill with minimally waterproofed full basements, and aging cast-iron or galvanized supply piping, are especially prone to burst pipes and groundwater intrusion that seed mold.
+Whether the loss is a burst pipe, a sump pump failure, an appliance leak, or storm flooding, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
 If the water event is recent, our water damage restoration and mold teams coordinate so you are not managing two contractors.

 We Work With Your Insurance